catfoolyou/Block-Bypass/README.md

 Theoretically it should work on all FCPS chromebooks, and some people have actually used it successfully.

-`nissa` chromebooks (the G11 ones) will PROBABLY not work.
+`nissa` chromebooks (the G11 ones) *might* not work.
 Don't come back here bitching about it.

 Full writeup and instructions are here: https://br1ck.vercel.app/

+## Icarus
+An exploit that allows you to unenroll by managing the chromebook from an arbitrary device.

+Has not yet been tested, but it should work on FCPS chromebooks, since they have cr50 chips.

+You will need a shim for you chromebook for this exploit.

+Full explanation and writeup available here: https://github.com/MunyDev/icarus

 ## SuzyQ cable exploit (requires unenrollment)
 Full explanation here: https://docs.mrchromebox.tech/docs/firmware/wp/disabling.html and here https://docs.mrchromebox.tech/images/wp/Drawman_wp.jpg